 - Transfers should be done with a spine board

-- Patients with cervical injury must be stabilized with hard cervical collar
+- Patients with cervical injury must be stabilized with a hard cervical collar

 - Log rolling maneuver should be done to turn the patients

-Further course of events depend upon the clinical and radiological assessment of the injury.
+Further course of events depends upon the clinical and radiological assessment of the injury.

 In case of cervical spine

 - Patients with abnormal radiographs/CT with or without deficit are to remain immobilized in a cervical collar till definitive evaluation by the specialist.
 An MRI may be sought in next 72 hours

 - Patients with complaints of neck pain and no radiographic abnormality will remain immobilized in a cervical collar and will undergo flexion/extension radiographic examination at a later time.